-- 1. Load a PDB from the FlashPro GUI.
-You must have a PDB loaded to modify the I/O states during programming. - 2.
-From the FlashPro GUI, click PDB Configuration.
-The FlashPoint Programming File Generator window appears. - Click Specify I/O States During Programming to display the Specify I/O States During Programming dialog box. - 4.
+- Load a PDB from the FlashPro GUI.
+You must have a PDB loaded to modify the I/O states during programming. - From the FlashPro GUI, click PDB Configuration.
+A FlashPoint Programming File Generator window appears. - Click the Specify I/O States During Programming button to display the Specify I/O States During Programming dialog box. - 4.
 Sort the pins as desired by clicking any of the column headers to sort the entries by that header.
 Select the I/Os you wish to modify (as shown in the figure below). - 5.
 Set the I/O Output State.
 You can set Basic I/O settings if you want to use the default I/O settings for your pins, or use Custom I/O settings to customize the settings for each pin.
-See Specifying I/O States Details for more information about setting your I/O state and the corresponding pin values.
-Basic I/O state settings are: - 1 I/O is set to drive out logic High - 0 I/O is set to drive out logic Low - Last Known State: I/O is set to the last value that was driven out prior to entering the programming mode, and then held at that value during programming - Z Tri-State: I/O is tristated
+See the Specifying I/O States During Programming I/O States and BSR Details help topic for more information on setting your I/O state and the corresponding pin values.
+Basic I/O state settings are: - 1 I/O is set to drive out logic High - 0 I/O is set to drive out logic Low - Last Known State: I/O is set to the last value that was driven out prior to entering the programming mode, and then held at that value during programming

+• Z - Tri-State: I/O is tristated